ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var upc = 33698816271;  // decimal? | The UPC of the product for that you want to find comparable products.
+            var upc = 33698816271;  // decimal? | The UPC of the product for which you want to find comparable products.

             try
             {